-Here’s whether someone can hack your phone using your hotspot:
+Here’s everything about someone hacking your phone using your hotspot being possible:

 Technically speaking, yes, someone can hack your phone using its hotspot.